-The following are certain general terms and conditions governing advertising published in the U.S. digital edition of NOW PUBLICITY MAGAZINE (the “Online Magazine”) published by NOW PUBLICITY MAGAZINE Communication Inc. (the “Publisher”).
-1. Rates are based on average total audited circulation, effective with the issue dated August/September, 2020.
+The following are certain general terms and conditions governing advertising published in the U.S. digital edition of PR NOW MAGAZINE (the “Online Magazine”) published by PR NOW MAGAZINE Communication Inc. (the “Publisher”).
+1. Rates are based on average total audited circulation, effective with the issue dated August/September 2020.
 Announcement of any change in rates and/or circulation rate base will be made in advance of the Magazine’s advertising sales close date of the first issue to which such rates and/or circulation rate base will be applicable.
-The Magazine Rate Card specifies the publication schedule of the Magazine, and its on-sale dates.
+The Magazine Rate Card specifies the publication schedule of the Magazine and its on-sale dates.
 Total audited circulation is reported on an issue-by-issue basis.
 Total audited circulation for the Magazine is comprised of paid plus verified.
-2. An advertiser running a full-run qualifying advertisement in the Magazine will automatically run in the digital edition of the Magazine, unless the advertiser explicitly, in writing, opts-out of running in the digital edition, either on the insertion order or via email, by no later than the ad close date.
+2. An advertiser running a full-run qualifying advertisement in the Magazine will automatically run in the digital edition of the Magazine, unless the advertiser explicitly, in writing, opts out of running in the digital edition, either on the insertion order or via email, by no later than the ad close date.

 Qualifying advertisements running in the digital edition of the magazine will automatically run in a print replica format.
 If an advertiser wishes to include its qualifying advertisement for the digital edition in a format other than print replica, it must indicate so prominently on the insertion order by the ad close date.
 Custom designs may not be available on all platforms or devices.
 Please consult a magazine representative for details.
 URLs featured in advertisement print creative are not currently activated in the digital edition.
 Please consult a magazine representative for further details on URL activation.
 3. Advertisers may not cancel orders for, or make changes in, advertising after the closing dates of the Magazine.
 4. The Publisher is not responsible for errors or omissions in any advertising materials provided by the advertiser or its agency (including errors in key numbers) or for changes made after closing dates.
 5. The Publisher may reject or cancel any advertising for any reason at any time.
 Advertisements simulating a magazine’s editorial material in appearance or style or that are not immediately identifiable as advertisements are not acceptable.
 2020 6.
 All advertisements, including without limitation those for which the Publisher has provided creative services, are accepted and published in the Magazine subject to the representation by the agency and advertiser that they are authorized to publish the entire contents and subject matter thereof in all applicable editions, formats and derivations of the Magazine and that such publication will not violate any law, regulation or advertising code or infringe upon any right of any party.
 In consideration of the publication of advertisements, the advertiser and agency will, jointly and severally, indemnify, defend and hold the Publisher harmless from and against any and all losses and expenses (including, without limitation, attorney’s fees) (collectively, “Losses”) arising out of the publication of such advertisements in all applicable editions, formats and derivations of the Magazine, including, without limitation, those arising from third party claims or suits for defamation, copyright or trademark infringement, misappropriation, unfair competition, violation of the Lanham Act or any rights of privacy or publicity, or any unfair commercial practice or misleading advertising or impermissible comparative advertising or from any and all claims or regulatory breaches now known or hereafter devised or created (collectively “Claims”).